cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 By default, all PostgreSQL clusters are rolled out simultaneously, which may lead to a spike in resource usage, especially when managing multiple clusters.
-CloudNativePG provides two configuration options at the [operator level](operator_conf.md) that allow you to introduce delays between cluster rollouts or even between instances within the same cluster, helping to distribute resource usage over
+CloudNativePG provides two configuration options at the [operator level](operator_conf.md) that allow you to introduce delays between cluster roll-outs or even between instances within the same cluster, helping to distribute resource usage over
 time:

-- `CLUSTERS_ROLLOUT_DELAY`: Defines the number of seconds to wait between rollouts of different PostgreSQL clusters (default: `0`).
+- `CLUSTERS_ROLLOUT_DELAY`: Defines the number of seconds to wait between roll-outs of different PostgreSQL clusters (default: `0`).
-- `INSTANCES_ROLLOUT_DELAY`: Defines the number of seconds to wait between rollouts of individual instances within the same PostgreSQL cluster (default:
+- `INSTANCES_ROLLOUT_DELAY`: Defines the number of seconds to wait between roll-outs of individual instances within the same PostgreSQL cluster (default:
   `0`).

 ### In-place updates of the instance manager